GCT-Studios/JwarLore/content/Stories/Ryodo.md

 A gasp from the Queen at recognition of the next monk cut short the introduction.

-“Master Koju!” exclaimed the Queen, “I hope we are not keeping you from your work?”
+“[[Master Koju]]!” exclaimed the Queen, “I hope we are not keeping you from your work?”

-“Kota!”
+“[[Kota]]!”
 The Queen clapped her hands twice.
 A young Kitsune appeared from elsewhere with a chair for the Queen and, surprisingly, one for Master Koju.

 The fox-featured woman, just moments before the very image of refinement and superiority was almost flustered now, offering wine (somehow obtained from the cellars at Eddo), Inari-age, and other delicacies that Kota was holding out.